home-climate-control/dz/docs/configuration/home-assistant.md

           - Workshop-east
           - Workshop-west
 ```
+### id

+Unique identifier this entity will be known as to the rest of the system.
+In particular, it is used by [directors.connectors](./directors.md).

 ### broker
 Configuration is common with other [MQTT integrations](./mqtt.md), with the exception of the `root-topic`.
 Here, it must be left empty, and `discovery-prefix` provided instead.